 Burnout is a major issue.
 They try to alleviate it but they're not quite there yet.
 The temp staff don't have enough perks to dampen the strain.
 When our hours are before we open to the public to after the rest of the Center closes, and we're too wiped to really enjoy much, especially with how understaffed we were.

 Temp staff needs access to bus cards.
 My team discussed quite a few times how much easier it would have made our time there if we didn't have to worry quite as much about transportation costs.
 Not having them almost gives a "we're not worth it" feel.
 Especially when learned that temp staff used to get them.

 Talk to your staff.
 There were a lot of issues that could have at least been dampened a little bit if there was more discussion between heads and floor staff on how things were going.
 Being told several days before an exhibit is over not to yell at guests by a lead staff member who never came to talk to us personally at any time before wasn't appreciated and showed no understanding.
 We know our space.
 We understand how it works.
 Maybe every now and then be out on the floor for a longer length of time during busy periods so the floor staff get to see you trying to help and you get more of a taste of how things are actually working.
 It's amazing how helpful it is to morale to see the higher ups on the floor working just as hard as you are and showing that they care as much as they say.
 That and create some more situations for departments to cross over so staff learn a little more empathy in regards to what other areas have to deal with.
 Overall I love the Science Center and want nothing more than to see it succeed.

 I applied online.
+The process took 2 weeks.
 I interviewed at Pacific Science Center (Seattle, WA).